-§ 223-3 Time period for open burning.
+§ 223-2 Restricted activities.3 Time period for open burning.

-Open burning of certain allowable materials may only be conducted during the period of January 15 through April 30 of each year in accordance with Massachusetts Department of Environmental Protection regulations on file with the Groveland Fire Department.
+Open burning of certain allowable materials may only be conducted during the period of January 15th15 through April 30th30 of each year in accordance with Massachusetts Department of Environmental Protection regulations on file with the Groveland Fire Department.

-- A. Violation of this bylaw shall consist of the following penalties: - (1) First offense: warning. - (2) Second and subsequent offenses: \$50. - B. Violations of this bylaw are punishable by criminal complaint or by noncriminal disposition in accordance with MGL c.
+A. Violation of this bylaw shall consist of the following penalties:

+A.(1) First offense: warning.

+B.(2) Second and subsequent offenses: \$50.

+B.Violations of this bylaw are punishable by criminal complaint or by noncriminal disposition in accordancewith MGL c.
 40, § 21D and § 100-2 of the Town Code.
 [Added at time of adoption of Code]

-§ 223-5 Enforcement.
+§ 223-45 Enforcement.